oop-eng/oop-eng.github.io/draft.md

 }
 ```

-2) Try to add the following methods:
+2) Add and implement the following methods:

 ```java
 	/**